meco-group/lc_toolbox/README.md

 ## 3. Controller design module

-The toolbox focuses on the H-infinity/H-2 formalism which is an optimal controller design strategy.
+The toolbox focuses on the <i>H</i><sup>&#8734;<sup>/<i>H</i><sup>2</sup> formalism which is an optimal controller design strategy.
 The ingredients to optimal controller design are channels, weights and norms.
 These are again provided by the toolbox and are readily accessible.

 ### 3.1.
 Channels

 A channel is nothing more than the relation between an input and an output, for instance looking from `r` to `e`, or denoted as a transfer function: `e/r`.
 The toolbox uses exactly this notation to create a channel: `T = G.out/r;`.
 In order to keep track of transfer functions, one can also add a name to the channels using the call: `T = Channel(G.out/r,'Complementary Sensitivity')`.
-Channels can also be used to access the specific transfer function in a system object: `Tmod = T(CL);` will get you the model of the channel T within the closed loop.
+Channels can also be used to access the specific transfer function in a system object: `Tmod = T(CL);` or `Tmod = CL(T);` will get you the model of the channel T within the closed loop.
 In this case, you could consider the channel to be some kind of operator.

 ### 3.2.
 Weights

 Weights reflect the user's design criteria.
-Although any (stable!) transfer function can be used as a weight, usually only a few different weights are employed.
-Therefor, the Weight class is implemented.
+Although any (stable! - at least for the time being) transfer function can be used as a weight, usually only a few different weights are employed.
+Therefore, the Weight class is implemented.
 It offers these standard weights and makes them easily accessible to the user.
 An overview:

 * Weight.DC(max): weight to constrain the maximum of a transfer function to max (dB)
 * Weight.LF(crossover,order,dcgain): weight to push low frequencies down, useful to shape for instance a sensitivity function